ocaml/v2.ocaml.org/site/docs/install.md

  a minimum standard for all OCaml packages we ship.

 ## Windows
-Four ports of OCaml for Microsoft Windows are currently available.
+Three ports of OCaml for Microsoft Windows are currently available.
 For additional information, please consult the list of [portability issues](/learn/portability.html) or the [Windows release notes](http://caml.inria.fr/pub/distrib/ocaml-4.00/notes/README.win32).